jj-zhu/jj-zhu.github.io/index.md

 + control, dynamical systems modeling
 + numerical optimization, numerical analysis

+See [here](/research/) for more information about research topics.

-I write [a blog here](https://jj-zhu.github.io/blog/).
+I also write [a non-researchy blog here](https://jj-zhu.github.io/blog/).
 Though the frequency of updates depends on how busy I am at the moment.

 ### News and updates
 <a class="twitter-timeline" data-width="400" href="https://twitter.com/__jzhu__?ref_src=twsrc%5Etfw">Tweets by __jzhu__</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>